 Secondary Bilateral Market

-Table 13-10 provides the PJM registered secondary bilateral FTR market volume for the entire 2018/2019 and the first seven months of the 2019/2020 planning periods.
-Bilateral FTR transactions registered through PJM do not need to include an accurate price.
+Table 13-10 provides the PJM registered secondary bilateral FTR market volume for the entire 2018/2019 and the first four months of the 2019/2020 planning periods.
 Bilateral FTR transactions are not required to be registered through PJM.